All Episodes

 I want to see them apply it to them when it's on their side of the coin.

-But what you played in in the monologue, Pisha James screaming that she's gonna get Trump before she was even in office before she had any information on Trump, that is the core of our problem.
+But what you played in the monologue, Teisha James screaming that she's going to get Trump before she was even in office, before she had any information on Trump.

 The judge is just a vehicle to help Miss James.

-I think once the they look at the transcript, once they see the gag orders, once they see the nonsense that I sat through for four months, uh, you know, there weren't cameras in that room, Sean, and thankfully, because of people like you, people were hearing what was happening.
+I think once they look at the transcript, once they see the gag orders, once they see the nonsense that I sat through for four months, you know, there weren't cameras in that room, Sean, and thankfully, because of people like you, people were hearing what was happening.

 The president posted a bond yesterday regarding this.

-Uh so now his appeal will move forward.
+So now his appeal will move forward.

 Massive part of it.